OV5642 – 5.0 MP Mini Module Camera Shield:

 Lens / Mounts:

-The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available here – click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
-Be sure to note the compatible lens mount height (7 mm, 10 mm, etc.) for each lens selected.
-Each lens purchased separately comes with an appropriate height lens mount (plastic for M12, metal for CS).
+The key benefit of the standard (CS and M12) lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
+Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
+Be sure to note the compatible lens mount height (7 mm, 10 mm, etc.) for each lens selected if you chose an M12 metal mount option.
+Each lens purchased separately comes with a compatible height lens mount (plastic for M12, metal for CS).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.

 In the Arduino world, a “shield” is a piggy-back circuit board that provides additional functionality to the development board.
 In this context, a camera shield provides the required interface from the camera module to your computer.
-This is an optimized version of the ArduCAM F Shield Rev V2, which reduces the complexity of the camera control interface.
+This is an optimized version of the OmniVision SCCB Camera Adapter Board provided with the ArduCAM F Shield Rev V2, which reduces the complexity of the camera control interface.
 It integrates the 5.0 MP CMOS image sensor OV5642, which provides miniature size as well as the easy to use hardware interface and open source code library.

 - 5.0 MP image sensor OV5642